MithrilJS/mithril.js/docs/index.md

 </main>
 ```

-The `m.mount` function is similar to `m.render`, but instead of rendering some HTML only once, it activates Mithril's auto-redrawing system.
+The `m.mount` function is similar to `m.render`, but instead of rendering some HTML only once, it activates Mithril.js' auto-redrawing system.
 To understand what that means, let's add some events:

 ```javascript
 var count = 0 // added a variable